Committees, DC Agency Working Groups, and Community Services Corporation

 SIGN UP HERE

 5. Housing - The Housing Committee focuses on creating solutions-based proposals to improve housing in the District of Columbia, including housing production, management, financing, and regulation.
-Co-Chaired by: Dave Yampolsky of Community Three & Charles Warren, Principal Teass\Warren Architects
+Chaired by: Charles Warren, Principal Teass\Warren Architects

 SIGN UP HERE

 6. Membership Committee - The Membership Committee works to recruit and retain DCBIA membership.
 Its primary goal is to serve as a welcoming arm and soundboard to learn more about how DCBIA can ensure agile service delivery to members in these rapidly changing times.
 The Committee promotes new member participation, increases DCBIA membership, and promotes overall value.
-Co-chaired by Benjamin Wilson, Greysteel & Natasha "Tasha" Stancill, Neoscape.
+Co-chaired by Benjamin Wilson, Greysteel & Tonnie Chamblee, Design Alliance.
 The Membership Committee seeks to recruit two more members to join its dynamic team.

 SIGN UP HERE